 - (1) See §64.1.4.
 Some Decision and Information Systems students will find it useful to develop a strong background in computing science.
 Such students should consult the Computing Science section or seek Faculty advice for appropriate course offerings and sequencing.
-Students contemplating the pursuit of higher level computing science courses should consider taking CMPUT 114 and 115 in Year One (Preprofessional Year) or Year Two, to obtain the prerequisites for higher level computing courses.
-Students with weak or no background in computing are advised to take CMPUT 101 and 102 in place of CMPUT 114.
+Students contemplating the pursuit of higher level computing science courses should consider taking either CMPUT 114 and 115 or CMPUT 174 and 175 in Year One (Preprofessional Year) or Year Two, to obtain the prerequisites for higher level computing courses.
+Students with no prior programming experience should either take CMPUT 101 followed by CMPUT 114 and 115, or take the CMPUT 174 and 175 sequence, which does not require prior programming experience.
 These courses satisfy the requirements in Year Two for electives outside Business.
-Students must contact the Department of Finance and Management Science early in their program regarding appropriate and available coursework. - (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Four. - (4) Decision and Information Systems electives may be chosen from any 400-level MGTSC courses, any 400-level MIS courses and from a list of additional approved courses available from the Department of Finance and Management Science office.
+Students must contact the Department of Finance and Statistical Analysis early in their program regarding appropriate and available coursework. - (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Four. - (4) Decision and Information Systems electives may be chosen from any 400-level MGTSC courses, any 400-level MIS courses and from a list of additional approved courses available from the Department of Finance and Statistical Analysis office.
 At least two of the five courses chosen must be MGTSC courses. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.